by J. Clifford and A. Kozil* (9/17)

 - Firm tofu: stir-frying, boiling or to use as filling

 - Silken tofu: pureeing, simmering, egg substitution, used in vegan desserts and smoothies

 Nuts and Seeds

 Nuts are one of the best plant sources of protein.
-Additionally, they are rich in fiber, folic acid, potassium, antioxidants (vitamin E and selenium) and phytochemicals.
-Nuts are high in monounsaturated and polyunsaturated fatty acids, including omega 3 fatty acids).
+They are rich in fiber, folic acid, potassium, antioxidants (vitamin E and selenium) and phytochemicals as well.
+Nuts are high in monounsaturated and polyunsaturated fatty acids, including omega 3 fatty acids.
 Seeds have a similar nutrient profile to nuts, thus they’re considered interchangeable with nuts.
-Because nuts and seeds are high in fat portions should be limited.
+Because nuts and seeds are high in fat, portions should be limited.

 Tree nuts: Includes almonds, Brazil nuts, cashews, hazelnuts, macadamias, pecans, pine nuts, pistachios and walnuts.

 Seeds: Includes pumpkin, sesame, sunflower, and flaxseed.
 Seeds have a similar nutrient profile to nuts.

 Nut Butters: Peanut butter is the most popular but other nuts and seeds make healthful butters: sunflower, almond, hazelnut and soy.

 A vegetarian diet can be a healthy way to eat.
 The key is to consume a variety of foods in the right amounts to meet your energy and nutrient needs.
 For vegetarians, it is important to: